BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Italy if I want to avoid the biggest crowds but still enjoy good weather?
+When is the absolute best time to visit Italy to avoid the biggest crowds and still enjoy pleasant weather?

-For that sweet spot between pleasant weather and fewer crowds, aim for the shoulder seasons: April to early June, or September to October.
-You'll find the temperatures are delightful for exploring, the landscapes are stunning (think blooming flowers in spring or golden hues in autumn), and you'll have a much more relaxed experience than during the peak summer months of July and August.
+For that sweet spot of fewer crowds and gorgeous weather, aim for the shoulder seasons: April to early June, and September to October.
+You'll find the temperatures delightful for exploring, the landscapes are stunning (think blooming flowers in spring or golden hues in autumn), and you can actually enjoy major sights without feeling like you're in a human traffic jam.

 I've heard about 'coperto' on restaurant bills.
-What exactly is it, and should I be tipping on top of that?
+What exactly is it and should I tip on top of that?

 How many days do you need in Italy?